A Targeted CX

 The Problem

 As Digimarc transitioned from an IP licensing company to a product company, the engineering and product teams had a tendency to bolt new features and experimental ideas onto existing products and infrastructure.
-In a practical sense this meant we had a quick proof of concept, but often this left a lot to be desired when it came to actual implementation within customer's existing and well established workflows.
+In a practical sense this meant we had a quick proof-of-concept, but often this left a lot to be desired when it came to actual implementation within customer's existing and well established workflows.

 The Fix